 The story goes that Indigenous peoples discovered hot springs bubbling up from deep underground chambers hundreds of years ago in what is now George Washington and Jefferson National Forests.
 The warm waters quickly became a sacred site for their rejuvenating, mineral-rich properties, eventually attracting the attention of European settlers in the 1500s.

-Fast forward to the 21st century and this cherished site has now transformed into Warm Springs Pools (Bath County), a complex of bathhouses built above the springs, where visitors can bask in an Icelandic experience.
-For $30 per person, you can step into the rounded basin and enjoy 50 minutes of floating through the 98-degree pools that have been visited by the likes of Thomas Jefferson and Franklin D. Roosevelt.
+Fast forward to the 21st century and this cherished site has now transformed into the Warm Springs Pools, a complex of bathhouses built above the springs, where visitors can bask in an Icelandic experience.
+Step into the rounded basin and enjoy floating through the 98-degree pools that have been visited by the likes of Thomas Jefferson and Franklin D. Roosevelt.
 No flight needed.

 Feels Like: An Italian Mansion